ow2-proactive/connector-iaas/README.md

 Generic information for saving an infrastructure are :
 - id: the name of the given infrastructure in order to identify it
 - type: the type is cloud nature or the hypervisor used (openstack-nova, aws-ec2, vmware, etc.)
-- endpoint: it’s the reference to the interface which manage the infrastructure
+- endpoint: the reference to the interface which manage the infrastructure
 - credentials: the information which enables to connect

 #### Openstack